ethereumjs/ethereumjs-monorepo/packages/client/README.md

   }
 }
 ```
-### Running the client

-See [the examples](./EXAMPLES.md) for various scenarios for running the client.

-## DESIGN
+## DEVELOPER

+### Design

 For an overview on the design goals which served as a guideline on design decisions as well as some structural client overview see the dedicated [DESIGN.md](./DESIGN.md) document.

-## DEVELOPER
+### Client Customization

+For getting a start on customizing the client and use programatically see the code from [./bin/cli.ts](./bin/cli.ts) to get an idea how an [EthereumClient](./lib/client.ts) instance is invoked programatically.

+We would love to hear feedback from you on what you are planning and exchange on ideas how a programmatic exposure of the client API can be achieved more systematically and useful for third-party development use.

-### Client Debugging
+### Debugging

+### Local Test Network

+For some guidance on how to setup local testnetworks see the examples on [local debugging](./examples/local-debugging.md) and setting up a [private network with Geth](./examples/private-geth-network.md).

+#### Using Debug Loggers

 The client's logging verbosity level can be set with `--loglevel`.
 Available levels are
 `error`, `warn`, `info`, `debug`.